Our ICC researchers

 Rahime's research and teaching focus on data privacy, cybersecurity, software development and the ethical implications of emerging technologies, with expertise spanning data privacy regulations, human factors in cybersecurity, AI ethics, and the development of responsible technologies.

-PhD AND MReS STUDENTS
+PhD AND MRes STUDENTS

 PhD students currently undertaking research with us